craftmyne/craftmyne.github.io/_posts/1000-minecraft/2022-09-14-a-1000-hour-minecraft-world.md

     </div>
 </div>

 It actually took me a long time to get to the end, but when I did I believe I quickly made a portal build, instead of some beautiful hall, or a intricate silverfish farm.
 I thought it would be fun to jump down a massive hole into the portal.
 So thats what I did, in the middle of the desert, I dug out a very nice crevase in the sand.
+I think in future I may create nether roads that lead to a different stronghold so I can create a silverfish farm.
+But since there isn't a use for silverfish other than a small amount of XP, this project has no priority and may not be started for a long time.

 <div class="card text-white bg-danger mb-3">
     <img class="card-img-top" src="https://i2.lensdump.com/i/1z6vLM.png"/>